 Debra Durant serves as Director of Special Projects with the Development Department at the Everglades Foundation.
 In her role, Durant focuses on fundraising and external relations programs for the Foundation throughout south Florida.
 Prior to joining the Everglades Foundation, Durant served for 30 years in senior development and marketing positions with south Florida non-profit organizations including Bascom Palmer Eye Institute/University of Miami, Miami Children’s Museum and Jack & Jill Children’s Center/Ft.
 Lauderdale.
 Most recently, she served as Associate Vice President of Marketing at the University of Miami Miller School of Medicine.
 A fourth generation Floridian, Debra graduated from the University of Alabama with a bachelor’s in Communications and graduate work in American Studies.

-Vivian Miller is the Foundation's Everglades Education and Outreach Director.
-In her role, Miller coordinates and oversees Everglades tours and educational briefings for lawmakers and supporters to educate them about the benefits of restoration.
+Vivian Miller is the Foundation's Director of Outreach.
+In her role, Miller coordinates and oversees external events including educational tours and briefings for lawmakers and supporters to educate them about the benefits of restoration.
 Prior to her position with the Everglades Foundation, Miller was Director of Community Relations at the University of Miami, and an artifact curator for the Archaeological and Historical Conservancy.
-She graduated from Florida State University with a bachelor’s in anthropology and obtained her masters at the University of Miami.
+She graduated from Florida State University with a bachelor’s in anthropology and obtained her master's at the University of Miami.

 G. Melodie Naja, Ph.D.